Host Setup

 To make that catch host the local default:

-yeet prefs --host=morpheus-catch --save
+yeet config --host=morpheus-catch

 During setup, SSH gets catch onto the machine.
 After that, Tailscale is the control path.
 Mixing those names up is the fastest way to make a working host look unreachable.